pivotal/docs-tap/supply-chain/development/how-to/install-the-cli.hbs.md

 {{> 'partials/supply-chain/beta-banner' }}

 This topic tells you how to install the Tanzu Workload CLI plug-in.
-This CLI enables you to work with the workloads provided by platform engineering.
+Use this CLI plug-in to work with the workloads provided by platform engineering.

 This plug-in helps you discover workload kinds, deploy workloads, and monitor the workloads.
 The Tanzu Supply Chain beta release does not include the installation of the Tanzu Workload CLI plug-in as part of the plug-in group.
-The Tanzu `workload` CLI plug-in provides commands that allow a Developer to generate a `Workload` manifest, apply it to a cluster, and delete it from a cluster.
+The Tanzu Workload CLI plug-in provides commands that allow a Developer to generate a `Workload` manifest, apply it to a cluster, and delete it from a cluster.

 ## Prerequisites